Augustine129/Primers-Assignement-1/README.md

 Where this task proved challenging was in the user input.
 This is because if the user have misspelled or wrote their name in a lower case "Please enter a name" which implies the user has to enter their name with a capital letter.

+### Primer 5 - Phone directory
+This primer required me to create a program that uses an file to store and search for phone contacts by prompting a name or number from the user.

+To help complete this challenge I needed to break the overall problem down into the following main task

+1. Get data from the user
+2. Read the data from the file store
+3. Compare the user input with the data to see if it matched
+4. Output the match if there is one

+#### Reflection (as well as issues, challenges & resolutions)

+Where this task proved challenging was reading the file correctly in C++.
+The problem was the whitespace in the CSV file which affects the result to diplay on the console.